Skip to main content

 Resolution Recommendations:

-• All final produced video assets should have a minimum of 1080p quality and be broadcast ready, or, if developed only for social or online use, the highest quality and best format possible for the intended platform.
+• All final produced video assets should have a minimum of 1080p quality and be broadcast ready, or, if developed only for social or online use, should be the highest available quality and in the best format possible for the intended platform.

 Lower 3rds: